 In a world that’s evolving at breakneck speed, your business needs to join the digital transformation.
-Is the periodic replacement of IT equipment to ensure continuous reliability, sustainable and agile Data Center infrastructure is in place that addresses improved density, performance and scalability.
-Unlock the Data Center’s legacy constraints, containment, its demands on the environment and impact on space, natural resources and your business.
+Technology refresh is the periodic replacement of IT equipment to ensure continuous reliability, sustainable and agile data center infrastructure is in place that addresses improved density, performance and scalability.
+Unlock the data center’s legacy constraints, containment, its demands on the environment and impact on space, natural resources and your business.

 While iStormCloud is the only TRUE HCI solution.
 HCI is an emerging technology and every day we observe breakthrough innovation in solutions offered by multiple original equipment manufacturers (OEMs).
 OEMs use component parts bought from other organizations to make devices.
 Before determining which HCI solution is best for your business, it is important to work through the key factors and features important for your unique environment.
 I’ve outlined some of the key features and common requirements to help you get started.